Chemaclass/chemaclass.com/content/blog/2020-08-17-testing-effectively-legacy-code.md

 +++
-title = "Testing Effectively Legacy Code" description = "How to write proper tests to already written code" [taxonomies] tags = [ "software", "testing" ]
+title = "Testing Effectively Legacy Code" description = "These tests are also known as Characterization tests."
+[taxonomies]
+tags = [ "software", "testing" ]
 [extra]
-static_thumbnail = "/images/blog/2021-01-11/cover.jpg"
+subtitle = "How to write proper tests to already written code" static_thumbnail = "/images/blog/2021-01-11/cover.jpg"
 +++